ThetaMKZ621/NeteaseCloudMusic/README.md

 This Downloader is still developing.More function will be added in subsequent versions.
+This Downloader might be inconvenient to use, but at least it works.